wfjm/w11/doc/README_buildsystem_ISE.md

 ### <a id="artix">Note on Artix-7 based designs</a>

-The development for Nexys4 started with ISE, but has now fully moved to Vivado.
+The development for Nexys4 started with ISE but has now fully moved to Vivado.
 The make files for the ISE build flows have been kept for comparison are have the name `Makefile.ise`.
 So for some Nexys4 designs and associated one can still start with a